-Like most units, bailment pool units are ordered with a specific ship-to dealer code; however, bailment units are limited to those having a F87 or F88 prefix.
-Please remember that NO bailment unit should be final delivered to these F87 or F88 locations.
-Please adhere and follow the below guidelines (for additional information please refer to Quality Bulletin #305 issued March 2013).
+Bailment pool units typically are not ordered with a specific ship-to dealer code; however, bailment units are limited to those having a F87 prefix.
+Please remember that NO bailment unit should be final delivered to these F87 locations.
+Please adhere and follow the guidelines below.

-- 1) Please do not physically deliver bailment units to the F87 or F88 ship-to location on the 1A ASN. - 2) Please do not report a final delivery to the bailment ship-to location F87/F88 in COPAC. - 3) Please report a move to the upfit location or ship-thru ramp provided in the 1A/G/H record.
+- Please do not physically deliver bailment units to the F87 ship-to location on the 1A ASN. - 2) Please do not report a final delivery to the bailment ship-to location F87 in COPAC. - 3) Please report a move to the upfit location or ship-thru ramp provided in the 1A/G/H record.
 This move record should not be a final delivery record. - 4) If the unit is re-assigned once completed at upfitter, please use the new ship-to dealer location provided within the new ASN and report a final delivery in COPAC to the new ship-to location.